hyblocker/hekky-shader-docs/src/pages/en/shaders/hekky-atmosphere/reference.md

 Intensity
 : Controls the intensity of the day sky.
 Effectively a brightness slider.

+Color
+: The colour of the atmosphere when the sun is up.

 Ground
 : The colour of the ground plane.